tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Let's attempt to answer these questions for our Elixir solution.

 Earlier, we hinted at how we may be able to determine the number of verse variants:  through our use of pattern matching.
-In both `beverage/1` and `do_something/1`, we match on `0` and `1`, and then everything else is captured in `number`.
-This may be an indication that we have three verse variants.
+In both `beverage/1` and `do_something/1`, we match on `0` and `1`, and then everything else is captured in `number`; this may be an indication that we have three verse variants.

-Continuing with pattern matching as our guide, we can try to determine which verses are most similar and dissimilar.
-Because we have special matching for `0` and `1`, we could say the final and penultimate verses are the most different (they have their own, special cases) and everything else is similar.
+Continuing with pattern matching as our guide, we can determine which verses are most similar and dissimilar.
+Because we have cases for `0` and `1`, we could say the final and penultimate verses are the most different (they have their own, special cases), and everything else is similar.
 The differences come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involves taking our beverage down, sometimes we ask for more).

 To understand how we determine which verse to sing next, we turn to the entry point, `song/0`, and its usage of `verse/1`.
 Looking at `verse/1` the current `number` is how we determine the verse to sing.
 In `song/0` we iterate through the verses starting with the high number (99) and ending with the low number (0).
 This means the next verse will be `number - 1`.

-Through pattern matching, we have surfaced variations in our code paths, while still allowing each function to only focus on its particular case.
+Pattern matching is a powerful tool for grouping related functionality while still allowing for separate implementations.
+In our 99 Bottles solution, we have used it to surface the variations between song verses.

 ## A caveat